syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 ## Show or hide mention character

-You can show mention character as prefix of selected item in mention component using [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) property.
+You can show the mention character as the prefix of the selected item in mention component using [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) property.
 The default value of `ShowMentionChar` is `false`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}